ricsirigu/ricsirigu.github.io/src/data/blog/cyber-resilience-act-ten-common-misconceptions-about-cra-compliance/index.md

 <article class="prose lg:prose-lg xl:prose-lg">

-— A list of common misconceptions I’ve heard during my consultancy work.
-This list has been translated from Italian.
-You can find the original posts on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>.
+The Cyber Resilience Act is already creating confusion among manufacturers, software vendors, and companies placing products with digital elements on the EU market.

+In this post, I collect ten common misconceptions I often hear during consultancy work on CRA compliance, from the scope of application to risk assessment, incident reporting, third-party components, open-source software, and substantial modifications.

-PS: I’m not a lawyer.
-This article is my interpretation of the legal text, based on the guidance and the FAQ published by the EU Commission.
+This article is based on my interpretation of the Regulation, the European Commission guidance, and the official FAQ.
+It is not legal advice.

+### 🤔 Who this article is for:

+This article is especially relevant for manufacturers, software vendors, embedded system developers, product security teams, compliance teams, and companies placing products with digital elements on the EU market.

-🧭 What You’ll Find in This Post:
+### 🧭 What you’ll find in this post:

-- When the Cyber Resilience Act applies
+- When does the Cyber Resilience Act apply?
-- When you need to design your product with security in mind
-- The Hamlet-level difference between being a bootloader and having one
-- No harmonised standards, no party
-- No incident notification if I’m not aware of anything
-- I’m only responsible for the components I built, not the ones I use
-- It’s not the size of the change that makes the difference
-- Is this component secure?
+- Does the CRA apply to products without internet connectivity?
+- Is Annex I enough to demonstrate CRA compliance?
+- Does having a bootloader make a product Class I?
+- Can you demonstrate conformity without harmonised standards?
+- When do CRA incident reporting obligations apply?
+- Are manufacturers responsible for third-party components?
+- What counts as a substantial modification under the CRA?
+- Why CRA compliance starts from risk assessment
-- I’m not responsible for the open-source components I use
+- Who is responsible for open-source components under the CRA?
 ---

-## CRA Misconception #1
+## CRA Misconception #1: The CRA does not apply to simple connected products
 But my product is just a simple on/off switch, the CRA does not apply! 😡

 That may not be true.